Download: ECOEC 2018 report [PDF, 1047 KB]

 world, and expanding their knowledge about the range of possible solutions to the

-ecosocialism(1) to refer to all anti-capitalist schools of
+current ecological crisis.
+We use ecosocialism(1) to refer to all anti-capitalist schools of

 thoughts that, in both theory and practice, link together ecological and social dimensions.